Breeding & Genetics

 pastel.
 These mutations reduce the level of tyrosinase activity, and

 in NSL ino the tyrosinase activity is reduced to zero.
-In NSL ino the
+The protein matrixes

-den Abeele), and in the other alleles the pigment may be clumped,
+page 345).
+Some pigment is present in the other alleles but it may be clumped,

 In bronze fallow, the decrease in melanin granules is 50% in the barbules